openhab/openhab-docs/_addons_bindings/zwave/doc/sunricher/zv2400tacsla_0_0.md

 There are two methods to set the dimmer into inclusion mode:

-1)Repower on the dimmer, it will be set into inclusion mode automatically, and waiting to be included.
+  1. Repower on the dimmer, it will be set into inclusion mode automatically, and waiting to be included.

-2)Triple press reset button on the dimmer, it will set the dimmer into inclusion mode.
+  2. Triple press reset button on the dimmer, it will set the dimmer into inclusion mode.
 The connected light will stay solid on for 3 seconds to indicate successful inclusion.

 ### Exclusion Information